 - Gotten a proper, affordable price quote.
-All lawful lenders/dealerships should be willing to answer any questions you have concerning their fees/rates and must display those costs within their contracts.
+All legitimate lenders/dealerships should be willing to answer any questions you have concerning their fees/rates and must display those costs within their contracts.

 - Created a budget, cut down on unnecessary costs, and saved up an emergency fund.
 Some vehicles take years to finance, so be sure you can afford all costs throughout your payment plan, even during a period of reduced income or unemployment.

 - Saved for an appropriate down payment.
-Although a down payment isn’t always necessary, a sizeable one can reduce the length of your debt and make you more qualified for a favorable loan.
+Although a down payment isn’t always necessary, a sizeable one can reduce the length of your debt and make you more qualified for a favourable loan.

 - Had the vehicle inspected by your own mechanic.
 Though this may require a deposit, it will be worth to avoid buying something that’s unreliable or unsafe.

 If you’re trying to finance the right vehicle, there’s no better place to go than Loans Canada.
 All you have to do is check out our car loan calculator above and contact us today to get driving!